Spacial/csstuff/LateXLinks.md

 - [LaTeX | An infinite monkey](https://monoinfinito.wordpress.com/category/latex/)
 - [Michael Orlitzky { Makeing LaTeX }](http://michael.orlitzky.com/articles/makeing_latex.xhtml): This article is about using GNU Make to build LaTeX documents.
 If you don't know what those things are, forget I even said anything.
 - [Convert images to LaTeX](https://mathpix.com/)
+- [LuaTex](http://www.luatex.org/): LuaTeX is an extended version of pdfTeX using Lua as an embedded scripting language.

 ## Templates